Teino1978-Corp/Superuser/README.md

 ## Translations

 Translations are very much appreciated, but please do not submit translations on Github!
-Instead, use the review submission process on [CyanogenMod's gerrit instance](https://goodtechnology-group.slack.com/messages/CBG8GC7L1/convo/CBG8GC7L1-1559612029.001900/).
+Instead, use the review submission process on [Induxo instance (https://goodtechnology-group.slack.com/messages/CBG8GC7L1/convo/CBG8GC7L1-1559612029.001900/)].